Deltares/EPIC-api/docs/guides/api_deployment.md

     alias python3="/usr/local/bin/python3.9"

 ## Setting up PostgreSQL
  Assuming you have already installed PostgreSQL, you will need to create a database, user and password to connect the `epic_api` to.
-We have described these steps already at the [CentOs installation steps](install_centos.md#Installing-PostgreSQL).
+We have described these steps already at the [Installing PostgreSQL](install_on_centos.md#installing-postgresql).

  After those steps are complete, we need to modify our `settings.py` file accordingly.
 This file is located in `epic_core/settings.py` and can be accessed with a text editor such as `vi` or `nano` in `Unix` machines.